Team5901/Programming-Guide/docs/design.md

 	* What commands should be mapped to which buttons?

 ## Programming Phase
-* Subsystems
+* Create Subsystem Classes
-	* Create objects (sensors.actuators, etc.) in Java
+* Create objects
-	* Program methods to control
+* Create methods to execute tasks control
-* Commands need to be created, calling from subsystem methods
+* Create commands that utilize methods
-* Autonomous routines need to be created (optional for 2019)
+* Autonomous routines need to be created

 ## Testing